juliopezua/session-6/README.md

 </article>
 ```

-You should see the template defined in the controller appear.
+You should see the template defined in the controller appear in the browser.

-Add the controller to `recipe-list.component.js`:
+Add a controller to `recipe-list.component.js`:
 ```js
 angular.module('recipeApp').component('recipeList', {
     template: